P20-WIN/Data-Dictionaries/README.md

 #### How to upload a new data dictionary or update an existing data dictionary.

-1. Open the folder above titled Data Dictionaries (Upload Here)
+1. Open the folder titled Data Dictionaries then open the folder above titled Data Dictionaries (Upload Here)

 2. Select your agency's folder